Friday, October 30, 2009

 2-3 dashes orange bitters

 For the sake of historical accuracy, it's important to note that the original recipe called for grenadine instead of green Chartreuse, but Washington Post spirits columnists Jason Wilson adeptly suggests the replacement.
 One likes to think that in the absence of good whiskey (the stocks of rye in Paris surely must have been depleted four years after passage of the Volstead Act), the turn to grenadine by our Prohibition-era foremothers and forefathers was one of necessity, not joy.
+Nonetheless, if you're in the mood for something sweeter, be my guest.

 Friday, August 28, 2009